-115 SS18 further combines NP data (as in W99) with additional snow data from the Soviet airborne expeditions (Sever) obtained primarily during the 1960s to 1980s to produce spring (March-April-May) snow depth fields.
-Since the aircraft would land on level FYI, SS18 is not limited to MYI in the central Arctic (as W99), but includes FYI in the Eurasian seas as well (Shalina and Sandven, 2018).
-The spatial resolution of the SS18 climatology is $100 \times 100 \ km$ within Arctic basin.
+SS18 further combines NP data (as in W99) with additional snow data from the Soviet airborne expeditions (Sever) obtained primarily during the 1960s to 1980s to produce spring (March-April-May) snow depth fields.
+Since the aircraft would land on level FYI, SS18 is not limited to MYI in the central Arctic (as W99) but includes FYI in the Eurasian seas as well (Shalina and Sandven, 2018).
+The spatial grid spacing of the SS18 climatology is 100×100 km within the Arctic basin.